Pegylated interferon lambda shows good efficacy against COVID-19

 Background

-Two phase II studies have characterized the influence of pegylated interferon lambda treatment on SARS-CoV-2 viral load.
-Likewise, over 20 clinical trials covering over 4,000 patients with multiple diseases, including hepatitis B, C, and D, and COVID-19, have shown the safety and side effects of pegylated interferon lambda.
+Two phases II studies have characterized the influence of pegylated interferon lambda treatment on SARS-CoV-2 viral load.
+Likewise, over 20 clinical trials covering over 4000 patients with multiple diseases, including hepatitis B, C, and D, and COVID-19, have shown the safety and side effects of pegylated interferon lambda.

 About the study